Quick Answer

 Rule to keep all three habits reliable: the task is done only when the record is clear enough to verify next week without relying on memory.

-You might also find this useful: How to Build a Morning Routine for Freelance Success.
+You might also find this useful: A Digital Detox Routine for Freelancers.

 At this tier, your goal is simple: reduce compliance surprises by making decisions from a current record, not memory.